Whitney stratifications are conically smooth: Background on stratified spaces

+Recall (e.g. from \cite[Lemma 1.4.4]{Pflaum}) that Whitney's Condition B is invariant under change of charts, and therefore \cref{Whitney-B-general} is well-posed.

-\begin{defin}[Whitney's condition B] Let $X,Y$ be smooth submanifolds of a smooth $n$-dimensional manifold $M$, and $y\in Y$.
-The pair $(X,Y)$ is said to satisfy Whitney's Condition B at $y$ if there exist a chart of $M$ $\phi:U\to \rr^n$ around $y$ such that $(\phi(U\cap X), \phi(U\cap Y))$ satisfies Whitney's Condition B at $\phi(y)$.\end{defin} \begin{defin}[Whitney stratification] Let $M$ be a smooth manifold of dimension $n$.
-A smooth stratification $(Z,\sS)$ on a subset $Z$ of $M$ is said to satisfy the Whitney conditions if \begin{itemize} \item (local finiteness) each point has a neighbourhood intersecting only a finite number of strata; \item (condition of the frontier) if $Y$ is a stratum of $\sS$, consider its closure $\bar Y$ in $M$.
-Then we require that $(\bar Y \setminus Y)\cap Z$ is a union of strata, or equivalently that $S\in \sS, S\cap \bar Y\neq \varnothing\Rightarrow S\subset \bar Y$. \item (Whitney's condition B) Any pair of strata of $\sS$ satisfy Whitney's condition B when seen as smooth submanifolds of $M$. \end{itemize}\end{defin} Given two strata of a Whitney stratification $X$ and $Y$, we say that $X < Y$ if $X\subset \bar Y$.
-This is indeed a partial order on $\sS$.
+\begin{defin}[Whitney stratification] Let $A$ be a smooth manifold.
+A smooth stratification $(M,\sS)$ on a subset $M$ of $A$ is said to be a \textbf{Whitney stratified space} if the following conditions hold \begin{itemize} \item (local finiteness) each point has a neighbourhood intersecting only a finite number of strata; \item (condition of the frontier) if $Y$ is a stratum of $\sS$, consider its closure $\overline Y$ in $A$.
+Then we require that $(\overline Y \setminus Y)\cap M$ is a union of strata, or equivalently that if $S\in \sS$ and $S\cap \overline Y\neq \varnothing$, then $S\subset \overline Y$; \item (Whitney's condition B) Any pair of strata of $\sS$ satisfies Whitney's condition B when seen as smooth submanifolds of $A$. \end{itemize}\end{defin}